bluerobotics/ardusub-gitbook/operators-manual/companion-web.md

 The [Routing](http://192.168.2.2:2770/routing) page can be used to route serial communications between serial devices and network ports.
 It can be used to create one-to-one, and one-to-many connections.
 The configuration on this page is persistent and loaded at boot.
 The configuration is stored in the file `~/routing.conf`.

-> **Note:** This program is written in python and is not optimized or well-suited for high-bandwidth applications.
+> **Note** This program is written in python and is not optimized or well-suited for high-bandwidth applications.
 The maximum recommended baudrate is 115200.
 If high bandwidth routing is required, standard linux tools like `tty`, `socat` and `netcat` should be used instead.

 <img src="/images/companion-routing/routing-setup.png" class="img-responsive img-center" style="max-width:750px" />